Anti–money laundering: Criminalization

 The elements of the crime of money laundering are set forth in the United Nations Convention Against Illicit Traffic in Narcotic Drugs and Psychotropic Substances and Convention against Transnational Organized Crime.
 It is defined as knowingly engaging in a financial transaction with the proceeds of a crime for the purpose of concealing or disguising the illicit origin of the property from governments.

 18 U.S.C.
 1956 and 1957, the two most prominent U.S. Money Laundering crime statutes makes it criminal to "engage in a financial transaction involving the proceeds of certain crimes in order to conceal the nature, source, or ownership of proceeds they produced..."
 Money laundering is “the act of transferring illegally obtained money through legitimate people or accounts so that its original source cannot be traced."

-Role of financial institutions

-While banks operating in the same country generally have to follow the same anti–money laundering laws and regulations, financial institutions all structure their anti–money laundering efforts slightly differently.
-Today, most financial institutions globally, and many non-financial institutions, are required to identify and report transactions of a suspicious nature to the financial intelligence unit in the respective country.
-For example, a bank must verify a customer's identity and, if necessary, monitor transactions for suspicious activity.
-This process comes under "know your customer" measures, which means knowing the identity of the customer and understanding the kinds of transactions in which the customer is likely to engage.
-By knowing one's customers, financial institutions can often identify unusual or suspicious behaviour, termed anomalies, which may be an indication of money laundering.

-Bank employees, such as tellers and customer account representatives, are trained in anti–money laundering and are instructed to report activities that they deem suspicious.
-Additionally, anti–money laundering software filters customer data, classifies it according to level of suspicion, and inspects it for anomalies.
-Such anomalies include any sudden and substantial increase in funds, a large withdrawal, or moving money to a bank secrecy jurisdiction.
-Smaller transactions that meet certain criteria may also be flagged as suspicious.
-For example, structuring can lead to flagged transactions.
-The software also flags names on government "blacklists" and transactions that involve countries hostile to the host nation.
-Once the software has mined data and flagged suspect transactions, it alerts bank management, who must then determine whether to file a report with the government.
+Organizations